Overall Score 7.5 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-Active noise cancellation utilises more advanced kind of tech to reduce ambient sounds.
-ANC works when, it listens to the sound pattern outside and inside the earbud and then inverts the soundwaves to counter it.
-In simple terms, it's like having +1 (sound from your surrounding) and adding -1 (inverted noise) to make zero thus "diluting" the noise.
+The Nothing Ear 1 also have stereo speakers Active noise cancellation utilises more advanced kind of tech to actively cancel noise.
+ANC works when, it listens to the sound pattern of incoming noise and after generates a mirror signal to cancel it out.
+In simple terms, it's like taking +1 (noise) and producing -1 (counter sound by the device) to make zero resulting in a reduced level of noise.

-Nothing Ear 1 too have Active Noise Cancellation making both earbuds ideal for plane rides and morning commutes.
-The JBL Tune Flex and Nothing Ear 1 operate with different noise cancellation modes, pick the noise cancellation type that suits your commute or that enhances your relaxation time.
+JBL Tune Flex have ANC allowing you to listen at lower levels of volume, good for your ears since you don't have to crank up the earbuds volume to outcompete background noise.
+The Nothing Ear 1 too have Active Noise Cancellation which makes both earbuds ideal for flights and rush hour travels.
+Each operate with different noise cancellation modes, pick the noise cancellation type that suits your travel or that enhances your relaxation time.

 Nothing Ear 1 driver unit is 11.6mm in diameter,